huzaifah0x00/ember-cli-react-fork/README.md

 If you have installed `ember-cli-react` with the standard way then you should be fine.
 Otherwise, you will need to manually update the first line of `app/resolver.js` to `import Resolver from 'ember-cli-react/resolver';`.

+**NOTE** you will need to update your app.js file to use the custom resolver (app/resolver.js) instead of the default 'ember-resolver' package

 <details><summary><strong>Upgrading to 1.0</strong></summary>
 <p>